 An amazing, virtually instant improvement

-“For the first time in years,” she says, “I didn’t feel like I had to throw up.”
+“For the first time in years,” she said, “I didn’t feel like I had to throw up.”

 The next morning, however, Julie felt a strange sensation in her stomach.
 After a moment or two, she realized that things were actually just fine.

-“My stomach was growling again!” she remembers shouting to her husband, Raymond.
-“It was working!”
-Everything else was working normally too, as today Julie is symptom-free.
+“My stomach was growling again!” she remembers shouting to her husband Raymond.
+“It was working."
+Everything else was working normally too, and today Julie is symptom-free.

 Life was good again – not only for Julie but for Raymond, and their three children: Alyssa, 21; Andrew, 18; and Elizabeth, 15.

-“One of the greatest things about this surgery is being able to have fun with the kids again,” says Julie.
-“So many of my youngest daughter’s memories of me are of her mother feeling sick, so being able to start making better family memories was such a gift.”
+“One of the greatest things about this surgery is being able to have fun with the kids again,” Julie said.
+“So many of my youngest daughter’s memories of me are of her mother feeling sick, so being able to start making better family memories was such a gift."

 Julie also can’t say enough about UW Health’s Endocrine Surgery care team, located at UW Health at The American Center on Madison's far East side.

-“It’s unfortunate that hyperparathyroidism is frequently underdiagnosed,” says Dr. Schneider.
+“It’s unfortunate that hyperparathyroidism is frequently underdiagnosed,” Dr. Schneider said.
 “Many people like Julie suffer way too long because the dots are not being connected or patients assume their symptoms are age-related.
 If you are struggling without an answer, we suggest having your calcium levels checked.
-It could lead to getting your life back the way it did for Julie.”
+It could lead to getting your life back, the way it did for Julie.”